Marcia Matilda Falkender, Baroness Falkender1

 Ronald Cyril Fearn, Baron Fearn1

-Ronald Cyril Fearn, Baron Fearn was born on 6 February 1931.2 He is the son of James Fearn and Martha Ellen Hodge.2 He married Joyce Edna Dugan, daughter of John Dugan, in 1955.2
+Ronald Cyril Fearn, Baron Fearn was born on 6 February 1931.2 He was the son of James Fearn and Martha Ellen Hodge.2 He married Joyce Edna Dugan, daughter of John Dugan, in 1955.2 He died on 24 January 2022 at age 90.3

-He was educated at King George V Grammar School, Southport, Lancashire, England.2 He was a banker with Williams Deacon Bank (later Royal Bank of Scotland) between 1947 and 1987.2 He held the office of Member of the Sefton Municipal Council in 1974.2 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1985.1 He held the office of Member of Parliament (M.P.)
-(Liberal Democrat) for Southport between 1987 and 1992.2 He was invested as a Fellow, Chartered Institute of Bankers (F.C.I.B.).2 He held the office of Member of Parliament (M.P.)
-(Liberal Democrat) for Southport between 1997 and 2001.2 He was created Baron Fearn, of Southport in the County of Merseyside [U.K. Life Peer] on 11 July 2001.1 He lived in 2003 at 56 Norwwod Avenue, Southport, Lancashire, England.2
+He was educated at King George V Grammar School, Southport, Lancashire, EnglandG.2 He was a banker with Williams Deacon Bank (later Royal Bank of Scotland) between 1947 and 1987.2 He held the office of Member of the Sefton Municipal Council in 1974.2 He was appointed Officer, Order of the British Empire (O.B.E.) in 1985.1 He held the office of Member of Parliament (M.P.)
+(Liberal Democrat) for Southport between 1987 and 1992.2 He was appointed Fellow, Chartered Institute of Bankers (F.C.I.B.)2 He held the office of Member of Parliament (M.P.)
+(Liberal Democrat) for Southport between 1997 and 2001.2 He was created Baron Fearn, of Southport in the County of Merseyside [U.K. Life Peer] on 11 July 2001.1 He lived in 2003 at 56 Norwwod Avenue, Southport, Lancashire, EnglandG.2

 Children of Ronald Cyril Fearn, Baron Fearn and Joyce Edna Dugan